CoreMedia/content-hub-adapter-bynder/README.md

 If a project is inactive it means that the development has been discontinued and won't support future CoreMedia versions."
 )

-# Content Hub Adapter for Pixabay
+# Content Hub Adapter for Bynder

-The **content-hub-adapter-pixabay** extension is providing access to Pixabay content via configuration.
+The **content-hub-adapter-bynder** extension is providing access to Bynder content via configuration.
-Pixabay content is available as an additional tree inside the CoreMedia Studio after a successful configuration of the content-hub-adapter.
+Bynder content is available as an additional tree inside the CoreMedia Studio after a successful configuration of the content-hub-adapter.

 The  types of content working with this adapter are:
 - Images